RAMONA ROTTEN

 Tickets: $20

-The Labyrinth Club ~ 3658 North Pulaski St
+The Labyrinth Club ~ 3658 North Pulaski Rd

 A searing tragedy in a world of gods, kings, forbidden love, and unraveling secrets.A woman, consumed by a treacherous devotion, must keep her lust buried or else ignite a catastrophic chain of events.
 What if love is the thing that destroys us all?Racine’s tale of obsession, honor, and the devastating cost of passion brought to sparkling new life.
 This fall at the Labyrinth Club.Produced by Ramona Rotten and the Meat Machine